hpi-sam/dps.training_shared_files/README.md

 This repository contains Widgets, data models, API-Routes and utility functions for both the [trainer](https://github.com/hpi-sam/dps.training_trainer) and the [helper](https://github.com/hpi-sam/dps.training_player) app of our digital MCI simulation.

+## Important
+To make changes apply to other projects that import this package via a git reference (and probably via any other referencing technique) you have to increase the version number in the `pubspec.yaml` file!

 ## Project repositories
 This digital MCI simulation is distributed over several repositories.
 They are:
 - [dps.training_server](https://github.com/hpi-sam/dps.training-server): The backend of the MCI simulation, written in Python with the Django Framework.